02 April 2025

 Whether you're a farmer, scientist, entrepreneur, policymaker, or are simply passionate about shaping the future of agriculture, this Symposium offers a unique opportunity to exchange ideas, and collaborate towards building a more sustainable and equitable food system.

-The Symposium on 2 April 2025 will be complimented by a Smart Farm visits on 1 and 3 April 2025, offering attendees the opportunity to visit university facilities and engage in additional networking opportunities.
+The Symposium on 2 April 2025 will be complimented by a Smart Farm visits in Armidale on 1 April and in Hawkesbury on 3 April, offering attendees the opportunity to visit university facilities and engage in additional networking opportunities.

 The Symposium will take place simultaneously across two Australian Universities at the forefront of agricultural